Meal Plan Options

 • Dining Bucks allow students to purchase additional Refectory meals.
-Students can also use their Bucks to purchase snack food and beverage items in SJU Sexton Commons, Johnny Java and McGlynn's.
+Students can also use their Bucks to purchase snack food and beverage items in SJU Sexton Commons, Johnny Java, The Schu and McGlynn's.
 Eating locations include the SJU Student Refectory Dining Room, Sexton Commons, or CSB Gorecki Center and McGlynn's.

 Continuous/Unlimited Plan: This plan allows unlimited entry to the Refectory or the Gorecki Dining Center 7 days a week during designated operating hours.
 Continuous Pass Meal Punches used at the Refectory or Gorecki Dining Center are designated for dine in only. $2845 semester

 • Additional Daily Meal Punch - This plan includes 1 meal punch per day that can be used at the Retail Operations of Sexton or McGlynn's for 1 designated combo meal per day (al a carte and retail items excluded).

 • Dinning Bucks - This includes 150 Dining Bucks per semester that can be used at any of the dining locations.